MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/analytics/index.md

 ![Analytics console button](analytics-console-button.png)

-In the MobileFirst Platform Foundation Development Kit this console's default URL is `http://localhost:9080/analytics/console`.
+The default URL is for the MobileFirst Analytics Console is `http://localhost:9080/analytics/console`.
 After navigating to the Analytics console you will see a dashboard like below (but with empty data).

 ![Analytics console](analytics-console.png)